How to import olive oil

 Preferential tariff quotaÂ

-For imports of various types of olive oil from Tunisia, Algeria, Jordan, Lebanon, and Türkiye, you only qualify for import duty relief under a so-called preferential tariff quota.
+There is a ‘preferential tariff quota’ for olive oil from some treaty countries.
+This applies to Tunisia, Algeria, Jordan, and Lebanon.
+The EU has agreed a trade regime for agricultural products with Turkey and a preferential tariff quota also applies to olive oil from Turkey.
+This means the EU sets a maximum import quantity for a certain period.
 The EU sets a maximum quantity of olive oil that you can import with import duty relief in any given period of time, provided you have a preferential certificate or declaration of origin from your supplier.
-If you have reached the maximum quantity linked to the tariff quota or do not have a preferential certificate or declaration of origin, you will have to pay the normal import duty rate.Â
+If you have reached the maximum quantity linked to the tariff quota or do not have a preferential certificate or declaration of origin, you will have to pay the higherimport duty rate.Â

 In the Tariff Manual, under the 'Tariff Quota' tab, you can see whether there is still space within a tariff quota or whether the quota has already been exhausted.
 If you cannot figure it out yourself, call the Customs Information Line.Â